-7. You do not need to print and mail invites
+7. Skip the print and mail invites

-This saved time, paper, much needed money, and you get more immediate responses without having to wait for people to mail back or to hunt down those you have not heard from.
-This was one of the most useful things we did to save both time and money.
-Sure, some people might not have Facebook but a phone call to those select few is personal and I am sure they would enjoy you reaching out that way.
+This saved time, paper, much needed money.
+And we also got more immediate responses without having to wait for people to mail back or hunting down those we had not heard from.
+This was one of the most useful things we did to afford our dream honeymoon after.
+And yes, some people might not have Facebook, but a phone call to those select few is personal, and I am sure they would enjoy you reaching out that way.

-8. DIY décor
+8. Get creative with DIY décor

-9. Catering can be overrated
+9. Wedding catering can be overrated

-We did not have to pay for a catering staff—it was a serve-yourself bar, which in the end made it a more social event that we were going for.
+We did not have to pay for a catering staff either—it was a serve-yourself bar, which in the end made it a more social event.
 We also did donuts instead of cake.
 Adam and I are not fans of cake ourselves and, again, donuts are inexpensive and can accommodate so many different tastes.
 Plus, they can be customized!

 10. You don’t need a wedding band right away

-12. Honeymoon registry
+12. Create a honeymoon registry

-My husband and I try to keep our belongings minimal.
+My husband and I usually try to keep our belongings minimal.
 Adventures and experiences are way more valuable to us.
 Instead of a wedding registry, we created a honeymoon registry.
 We told everyone to help us out with our upcoming travels and that we were asking to NOT receive things.
 We ended up getting most of our dream honeymoon paid for in this way and even our flights we bought so far in advance were reimbursed through everyone’s blessings.